blacklocus/aurora-echo/README.md

   - Allows multiple inputs (use one option flag per input).
 - `-h, --minimum-age-hours`
   - If an existing managed instance has been created within the last `-h` hours, abort creation of a new instance.
 Defaults to 20.
+- `-i, --interactive`
+  - Prompt the user for confirmation before making changes.
+Defaults to true.
 - `--help`
   - Show options and exit.

 ### `clone`
 - **What**: Create a new cluster and instance that is a clone of an existing database.
 See [AWS docs on cloning](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Aurora.Managing.Clone.html) for more information.